soapy-bat/soapy-seahorse_SourceDestination/README.md

 # Important notice
 - Many scripts require the file "soapy-seahorse_Fades_Functions.lua" in order to work.
 - Development and documentation are in progress.
 Please report any issues with the provided functions.
+- When editing in ripple edit mode, the [following scripts](https://github.com/soapy-bat/soapy-snail_LockSource) might be useful.

 # Limitations
 [see "Issues" on GitHub](https://github.com/soapy-bat/soapy-seahorse_SourceDestination/issues)